Richrocksmy/cron-expression-parser/README.md

 Using your IDE of choice, run the ```main()``` method in the ```org.richrocksmy.cronexpressionparser.Application``` class (don't forget to setup the input parameters in the run configuration!)

-(In some versions of IntelliJ this causes an ```The JavaExec.main property has been deprecated.
-This is scheduled to be removed in Gradle 8.0.
-Please use the mainClass property instead.```)

 #### In the terminal using Gradle wrapper